outcoldsolutions/openshift-webconsole-integration/README.md

 https://outcoldsolutions-webconsole-integration-collectorforopenshift.apps.example.com/script.js
 ```

+Verify first that you can open this URL in the browser.
+If you are using
+self-signed certificate, you will need to trust this URL first.

 Follow the instructions of [Loading Extension Scripts and Stylesheets](https://docs.openshift.com/container-platform/3.11/install_config/web_console_customization.html#loading-custom-scripts-and-stylesheets)
 how to load external scripts in your Web Console.